erkizie/dinner_time/README.md

 2. **As a user, I want to fetch a list of all available ingredients, so that I can see the options to choose from when searching for recipes.**

 3. **As a developer, I want the database to be seeded with standardized recipe data, so that I can test the application reliably and showcase its features.**

+4. **As a user, I want to navigate through search results using pagination, so that I can explore more recipes efficiently.**

 ---